mlvahsen/BlueGenes/README.md

 # Blue Genes Manuscript

-Code and data for *Schoenoplectus americanus* Blue Genes manuscript
+Code and data for "Complex eco-evolutionary responses of a foundational coastal marsh plant to global change" (Vahsen et al.)

 All code was run in R version 4.1.2 (2021-11-01).
 Necessary packages to run script are identified at the top of each script.